 The Code requires disclosure of donations, grants and sponsorship to patient organisations and when contracting with patient organisations or individuals representing patient organisations to provide services for companies.
-Certain contracted services provided by the public, including patients and journalists, will also now be disclosed on an annual basis; this will start with 2022 data to be disclosed by 30 June 2023.
+Certain contracted services provided by the public, including patients and journalists, are also now disclosed on an annual basis; this started with 2022 data disclosed in June 2023.